-The adoption of the above amendments to MFRSs did not have any material impact on the amounts reported in the financial statements of the Group and of the Company upon its initial application.
+The adoption of the above amendments to MFRSs did not have any material impact on the amounts reported in the financial statements of the Company upon its initial application.

-New accounting pronouncement that has yet to be effective but has been early adopted
+New accounting pronouncements that have yet to be effective but have been early adopted

-Amendments to MFRS 16 COVID-19 - Related Rent Concessions
+Amendments to MFRS 16 COVID-19 - Related Rent Concessions beyond 30 June 2021

-The Group and the Company have on 1 January 2020, elected to early adopt amendments to MFRS 16 COVID-19 - Related Rent Concessions which will take effect on or after annual periods beginning on or after 1 June 2020.
+The Group and the Company have on 1 April 2021, elected to early adopt amendments to MFRS 16 COVID-19 - Related Rent Concessions beyond 30 June 2021 which will take effect on or after annual periods beginning on or after 1 April 2021.